Pluc15/json-log-viewer/README.md

 - Apply colors
 - Apply jmespath query
 - Format in a nice table (still a lot of improvements to be done)
+- File watcher

 TODO

-- File watcher
+- Max line
-- Tests
+- Invert order